Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 I like serving this cilantro lime chicken with a side of rice and fresh avocado salsa, but there are so many ways you can enjoy this dish.
 For a low-carb option, you can even just eat it on its own without the rice!

-Here are some dishes that go well with cilantro chicken:
+Here are some other dishes that go well with cilantro chicken:

 - Cauliflower rice (this chili lime flavour is amazing)